Battle of Kapyong: Night battle

 The PVA attacks had been launched quickly and aggressively, placing their light machine guns on the flank in support and attempting to close to attack the 3 RAR perimeter with grenades.
 Contrary to some contemporary western accounts, the PVA did not use human wave tactics.
 Rather, using a tactic known as 'one-point-two sides', they used massed forces and infiltration to achieve local numerical superiority and to penetrate the gaps between the forward companies, before attempting to envelop the 3 RAR while drawing their fire to the front, away from their threatened flanks.
-They would normally attempt to close with UN defensive positions using darkness or poor visibility to cover their movement and to counter U.S. air superiority, before attacking using massed force, coordinated with close fire support.
+They would normally attempt to close with UN defensive positions using darkness or poor visibility to cover their movement and to counter US air superiority, before attacking using massed force, coordinated with close fire support.
 However, although normally well-planned and closely supported by machine-gun, mortar, and artillery fire, PVA attacks in Korea were often inflexible in execution once launched.
 This was mostly due to the lack of radio communications below battalion-level, with the PVA instead relying on whistle blasts, bugle calls, and runners for command and control, and although their 60 mm and 81 mm mortars had provided particularly effective indirect fire support, these problems were again evident during the fighting at Kapyong.
-Later, it was estimated that more than 500 PVA were killed by the 3 RAR and the U.S. tanks that supported them.
+Later, it was estimated that more than 500 PVA were killed by the 3 RAR and the US tanks that supported them.